 Some of these ideas on how to encourage innovation will be easy to adopt.
 Some might require a bit more flexibility or larger scale changes.
 Positive change happens one step at a time, so why not start promoting innovation within your company now by taking a couple of them on board now?

-If you have any questions about innovation, get in touch with us at Smile IT and JetLabs.
-We’d love to talk about your ideas.
-We also have a team of developers who can help bring your ideas to life, from web apps to problem-solving software.
+If you have any questions about innovation, get in touch with us at Smile IT.
+We’d love to talk about your ideas and have a team of developers who can help bring them to life, whether they’re web apps or problem-solving software.

 When he’s not writing tech articles or turning IT startups into established and consistent managed service providers, Peter Drummond can be found kitesurfing on the Gold Coast or hanging out with his family!